-On Saturday, October 1, 2016, Town of Vinton along with other jurisdictions in Roanoke Valley, CVC, and area businesses participated in the Fall Waterways Cleanup Event.
-T-shirts were given away to 500 clean-up volunteers.
-43 registered teams comprised of 698 volunteers participated in the clean-up event and they collected 21.57 tons of trash - EC/FC, SED, Nutrients.
-Packets included information on Roanoke River Keepers and Citizens Guide to Understanding Stormwater Brochures.
+On Saturday, October 5, 2019, Town of Vinton along with other jurisdictions in Roanoke Valley, CVC, and area businesses participated in the Fall Waterways Cleanup Event.
+Gloves and trash bags were provided to the 640 volunteers to use in collecting litter.
+T-shirts, Safety Kits, and information packets were given to the participants of the clean-up event.
+Packets included information on Roanoke River Keepers and Citizens Guide to Understanding Stormwater brochures. - EC/FC, SED, Nutrients.

-On October 14 - 16, 2016, Town of Vinton participated in Go Fest, a valley-wide event created for families to appreciate and enjoy a wide variety of outdoor activities, lively presentations, and environmental education events.
+On October 18-19, 2019, CVC set-up an outreach and information booth at Go Fest, a valley-wide event created for families to appreciate and enjoy a wide variety of outdoor activities, lively presentations, and environmental education events.
 Our booth shared environmental education for all ages with the green game and stream schools each day.
-There were 5,000 attendees and our giveaways included pencils, lanyards, macro-invertebrate bookmarks, and Citizens Guide to Understanding Stormwater Brochures.
+There were about 35,000 attendees to the event, and our giveaways included pencils, lanyards, funnels, chip clips, stickers, and Citizens Guide to Understanding Stormwater brochures. - EC/FC, SED, Nutrients.